-A recent Kitchen Trends Study found that half of homeowners are opening up their kitchens to interior spaces, and the most popular kitchen layout is the L-shape.
+A recent Kitchen Trends Study found that half of the homeowners are opening up their kitchens to interior spaces, and the most popular kitchen layout is the L-shape.
 This openness means the kitchen is always on display and, therefore, in need of a good focal point.
-It draws the eye in, whether it be through shimmer and texture with something like simple subway tile or through bold colors and patterns like a Moroccan tile design.
+It draws the eye in, whether it be through shimmer and texture with something like a simple subway tile or through bold colors and patterns like a Moroccan tile design.
 It’s a relatively cost-effective way to get a stunning effect that looks high end.

 Ideal candidates for a feature wall are homeowners who aren’t afraid of showcasing some personal style in their space.

-Be forewarned that a feature wall can come with a higher price tag spent on backsplash tile and installation; it can also require more cleaning and sealing maintenance; and it robs wall space that can otherwise be used to store contents and conceal clutter within cabinets.
+Be forewarned that a feature wall can come with a higher price tag spent on backsplash tile and installation; it can also require more cleaning and sealing maintenance, and it robs wall space that can otherwise be used to store contents and conceal clutter within cabinets.

 When planning a feature wall, choose a pattern tile with a matching esthetic and colors that complement the open spaces surrounding it.
 For example, if you have a modern home with cool colors, consider a geometric design with a complimentary bold shade of blue or grey on a contemporary marble stone tile.

 Feature walls often work best when they contrast at least slightly with your cabinet hues.